pie/terms/sla.md

 ## 2. Service Levels

-For all support contracts except Ad-hoc:
+For all support agreements except Ad-hoc:

 - **Service Level Window (SLW):** 08:30–18:00 UK time, Monday to Friday (excluding public holidays)
 - **Maximum Waiting Time:** (Time from receiving your request to our first human response) 1 Working Day
 - **Maximum Response Time:** (Time from receiving your request to work commencing) 3 Working Days
 - **Rollover:** Any unused retained hours roll over indefinitely, unless otherwise agreed

-The above guarantees apply only to Base Hours.
-Rollover Hours are not covered by the SLA and will be scheduled subject to availability.
+The above guarantees apply only to Base Hours included within your active monthly Support Agreement.

+The SLA does not apply to:

+- Rollover Hours
+- Any authorised hours worked beyond your Base Hours in a given calendar month (Ad-hoc Overages)
+- Any hours worked as part of an Ad-hoc Support agreement

+These hours will be scheduled subject to team availability and existing retained client commitments.

 ## 3. Communication Channels